FedericoMz/FairGen/README.md

 FairGen is a dataset pre-processing, fairness-enhancing framework, concurrently balancing multiple binary and non-binary sensitive attributes by replacing biased records with synthetic records created through a genetic algorithm.

 See also:
-- [FairNet](https://github.com/FedericoMz/FairGen) - Sister project for network
+- [FairNet](https://github.com/FedericoMz/FairGen) - Sister project of FairGen for networks
 - [FairCheck](https://github.com/FedericoMz/FairCheck) - Stand-alone version of FairGen's Discrimination Test